 The statistics for aging out foster youth in the United States point to those same outcomes for our kids here!
 The foster care homeless youth statistics are devastating.
 Upon aging out, 20% become instantly homeless. .
 It’s estimated that approximately 1,000 of the homeless youth that sleep on the streets of Los Angeles came from foster care.

-We believe that opening the doors of the transitional home is the first step towards helping provide a better future for former foster youth.
-By providing the housing, connection, and support they need, we can prevent homelessness and human trafficking.
+Opening the doors of host homes is the first step towards helping provide a better future for former foster youth.
+By providing the housing, connection, and support they need, we can empower youth to reach their full potential.

 They can safely work towards higher education or finding a good job in a safe and caring environment.